-The Bureau continues to offer career development tools and resources that assist all employees, to include PWD and PWTD, with skill development.
-The Bureau's Career Development Framework, Career Planning tools, and other internal resources for professional growth and development continue to be available to all Bureau employees, including PWD and PWTD, interested in promoting their career and development goals.
-Examples include: Individual Development Planning and Career Development Workshops, self-directed career planning and development tools, resources, and activities, voluntary consultations on Individual Development Plans and Career Planning, continuation of the Bureau Team Leader training program, the matrix of courses for Aspiring Leaders, and continued availability of external training and development opportunities.
-Additionally, the Bureau advertised internal detail opportunities to Bureau employees using a Centralized Detail Posting Process.
-In FY 2022, Bureau managers leveraged internal details, temporary promotions, and reassignments to develop staff and augment work throughout the fiscal year.
-Internal career opportunities are posted on the Bureau's intranet site.
-External vacancies are posted on the Bureau's website, USAJobs, as well as on the Daily Announcements feed on the Bureau's intranet, which is widely seen by all Bureau employees.
+The CFPB continues to offer career development tools and resources that assist all employees, to include PWD and PWTD, with skill development.
+The CFPB's Career Development Framework, Career Planning tools, and other internal resources for professional growth and development continue to be available to all CFPB employees, including PWD and PWTD, interested in promoting their career and development goals.
+Examples include: Individual Development Planning and Career Development Workshops, self-directed career planning and development tools, resources, and activities, voluntary consultations on Individual Development Plans and Career Planning, continuation of the CFPB Team Leader training program, the matrix of courses for Aspiring Leaders, and continued availability of external training and development opportunities.
+Additionally, the CFPB advertised internal detail opportunities to CFPB employees using a Centralized Detail Posting Process.
+In FY 2023, CFPB managers leveraged internal details, temporary promotions, and reassignments to develop staff and augment work throughout the fiscal year.
+Internal career opportunities are posted on the CFPB's intranet site.
+External vacancies are posted on the CFPB's website, USAJobs, as well as on the Daily Announcements feed on the CFPB's intranet, which is widely seen by all CFPB employees.
 Employees are also encouraged to apply in the competitive hiring process for any position for which they feel they may qualify.
-In FY 2022, CFPB provided external applicants opportunities through virtual competitive student internship and fellowship programs (such as the Honors Attorney Program, Research Assistant Program, and the Director's Financial Analysts Program).
-The Bureau also used competitive details to provide general growth opportunities for existing employees.
-Bureau managers also participate in mandatory management training, which includes training specifically on developing and engaging employees for their growth and development.
-All Bureau executives and middle managers are eligible to participate in the Bureau's executive coaching program, and in FY 2022 a new First Line Supervisor Cohort Coaching offering was piloted, providing coaching opportunities for Bureau supervisors as well.
-The CFPB Mentoring Program did not operate in FY 2022 in order to iterate and further improve the program.
-It is expected to re-launch in FY 2023.
+In FY 2023, CFPB provided external applicants opportunities through virtual competitive student internship and fellowship programs (such as the Honors Attorney Program, Research Assistant Program, and the Director's Financial Analysts Program).
+The CFPB also used competitive details to provide general growth opportunities for existing employees.
+CFPB managers also participate in mandatory management training, which includes training specifically on developing and engaging employees for their growth and development.
+All CFPB executives, managers and supervisors are eligible to participate in the CFPB's leadership coaching programs.
+The First Line Supervisor Cohort Coaching offering which was piloted in FY 2022 was formally launched during FY 2023.
+Given staffing changes and a focus on iterating and further improving the CFPB Mentoring Program, it did not operate in FY 2023.
+It relaunched in early FY 2024 with a call for Mentors and Protégés.
+Mentors are required to complete a thirty-seven-minute online "Cultivating Mentor Relationships" training and are asked to remain mentors for one year.
+Mentors are added to a database that Protégés can search and identify a mentor that aligns with their professional goals and needs.
+The Office of Minority and Women Inclusion (OMWI) will schedule an intake meeting with the Mentor and Protégé as well as host quarterly events.
+The first event is Speed Mentoring, which is scheduled for January 2024.